 - Make sure you have chosen “Time Range” >> “All time”

 - Now restart Chrome and it will remove all the unnecessary data and start with the clean state.

 Remove unusual extensions

-Here Untick the Enabled to the extensions you want to disable or click the Trash icon to delete the extension.
+- Here toggle off the extensions you want to disable or click the remove option to delete the extension.

 Disable Unnecessary Plugins